Ute Indian Tribe of the Uintah and Ouray Reservation: History

 The US government tried to force the Utes to farm, despite the lack of water and unfavorable growing conditions on their reservation.
 Irrigation projects of the early 20th century put water in non-tribal hands.
 Ute children were forced to attend Indian boarding schools in the 1880s and half of the Ute children at the Albuquerque Indian School died.

 Under the 1954 Ute Partition and Termination Act, members of the Ute Indian Tribe classified as "mixed-blood" were separated from the federally recognized tribal structure.
 Following termination, they organized as the Affiliated Ute Citizens, a group formed to represent their collective interests despite the loss of federal recognition.
 As a result of termination, they were removed from federal trust responsibilities, lost access to tribal lands and federal benefits, and were no longer officially recognized as tribal members.
 This imposed separation caused lasting economic and cultural disruption, contributing to long-term hardship and intensifying pressures toward assimilation.

 In 1965, the Northern Ute Tribe agreed to allow the United States Bureau of Reclamation to divert a portion of its water from the Uinta Basin (part of the Colorado River Basin) to the Great Basin.
 The diversion would provide water supply for the Bonneville Unit of the Central Utah Project.
 In exchange, the Bureau of Reclamation agreed to plan and construct the Unitah, Upalco, and Ute Indian Units of the Central Utah Project to provide storage of the Tribe's water.
 By 1992, the Bureau of Reclamation had made little or no progress on construction of these facilities.
 To compensate the Tribe for the Bureau of Reclamation's failure to meet its 1965 construction obligations, Title V of the Central Utah Project Completion Act (P.L.
 102-575), enacted in 1992, contains the Ute Indian Rights Settlement.
 Under the settlement, the Northern Tribe received $49.0 million for agricultural development, $29.5 million for recreation and fish and wildlife enhancement, and $125 million for economic development.
 The Ute Indian Rights Settlement is administered by the United States Department of the Interior.

 Government

+Map of the Ute Indian Tribe of the Uintah and Ouray and neighboring tribes.

 The Tribal Business Committee is the governing council of the Tribe and is located in Fort Duchesne, Utah.